Dephasing-assisted diffusive dynamics in superconducting quantum circuits

-\textit{Dephasing-enhanced localization.--} Recently, the off-diagonal Aubry-Andr\'e model~\cite{Aubry1980,Cestari2016,Xiao2021} has been revisited with dephasing noise~\cite{Longhi2024}, finding that the spreading dynamics of excitation can exhibit a different localization behavior from the coherent evolution.
+Recently, the off-diagonal Aubry-Andr\'e model~\cite{Aubry1980,Cestari2016,Xiao2021} has been revisited with dephasing noise~\cite{Longhi2024}, finding that the spreading dynamics of excitation can exhibit a different dynamical behavior from the coherent evolution.
 We consider this model shown in \rsubfig{fig3}{a}, where the incommensurate aperiodic coupling strength is introduced as $g_j =A+B\cos(2\pi \alpha j+\theta)$, with $A,B >0$, irrational frequency $\alpha = \left(\sqrt{5}-1 \right)/2$, and phase offset $\theta=0$ throughout this work.
 In the regime of $\kappa = B/A <1$ for the off-diagonal Aubry-Andr\'e model, all the eigenstates are spatially extended~\cite{Xiao2021}.
-In \rsubfig{fig3}{b}, we numerically show the behavior of the integrated moment $M$ for different values of $\kappa$, both with and without dephasing noise, where $L=89$ is a Fibonacci number.
+In \rsubfig{fig3}{b}, we numerically show the behavior of the integrated moment $M$ for different values of $\kappa$, both with and without dephasing noise, where $L=89$ is a Fibonacci number used to numerically evaluate the model with a large system size, and the time scale from $Jt=0$ to $Jt=50$ is chosen sufficiently large for numerically evaluating the integrated moment $M$ with the system size $L=89$.
 It is evident that $M$ without dephasing noise is an order of magnitude larger than that with noise.
-To experimentally investigate the phenomena of localization, we focus on the early time dynamics of a finite system tailored to the superconducting quantum circuits, in which localization behavior can still be distinguished from the experimental observables~\cite{Xiao2021,Bravyi2006}.
+To experimentally investigate the quantum dynamics, we focus on the early time dynamics of a small finite system tailored to the superconducting quantum circuits, in which the dynamical behavior can still be distinguished from the experimental observables~\cite{Xiao2021,Bravyi2006}.